cloudos_cli.utils.details

 create_job_list_table(jobs, cloudos_url[, ...])

-Creates a formatted job list table for stdout output with responsive design.
+Creates a formatted job list table with responsive design and pagination.

 get_path(param, param_kind_map, ...[, mode])